 As I trustfully continue my work as a chef and explore the new possibilities in these unstable times, I continue to share my service in catering for private events and retreats.
 I am also very eager to share the skills and knowledge I accumulated from the years of work and to help people get more connected with food and creating their own nourishment.
 As that realization grows, I am looking forward to teaching nutrition and cooking classes both online and in person.

 I believe that eating healthy should not become a dogma.
 It is a path of self-inquiry and deep connection to Nature.
 That is why I am attracted to the principles of Ayurveda, which is one of the oldest known sets of knowledge about food and human body.
 Ayurveda looks at nutrition as an individual approach to each person’s unique constitution and combination of natural elements.
 Its approach to health is wholesome, where body, mind and spirit are integral and interconnected parts of well being.

 I believe strongly in the power of wholesome foods as a way to nurture and heal.
 My main medicine is seasonal and local fruits and veggies, whole grains and legumes.
 I say no to processed and refined food items and always carry this message to my clients.

-I travelled around the world and collected a lot of ideas and inspiration from colorful ethnic cuisines.
-I am very keen on making food that is not only beneficial to the body, but exciting to the senses as well.
-Food is a multidimensional expression for me, and a multidimensional experience for those who enjoy it.
+Another key elements of health are joy and pleasure that food brings.
+I am very keen on making meals that are not only beneficial to the body, but exciting to the senses as well.
+To me healthy food doesn’t equal to boring and bland.
+Creating food is a multidimensional expression for me, and a multidimensional experience for those who enjoy it.
 Food is about togetherness, joy, celebration, vitality and life!